 Many think that communication may be done in parallel, but in fact, it can’t.
 Answering requests, clarifications, and inquiries – all this takes time for at least delving into previous correspondence and writing a meaningful message.
 Let alone when an external consultancy might be required.
 Mailing and work calls are the same part of your workday as other tasks – so schedule to do these.
 A few recommendations in the matter:

 - Once you’ve opened an email, don’t let it be unprocessed or to “further consideration”; this is a common exercise that, unfortunately, only leads to the unfinished tasks list increase, and all the same – to procrastination.

 - Turn off push notifications or ignore them.

-- Unless your responsibilities presume constant mailing, check Inbox twice a day – in the morning and closer to the evening; if you’ll constantly reload the Inbox and instantly respond to. absolutely all emails, you simply won’t have time for another job.
+- Unless your responsibilities presume constant mailing, check your Inbox twice a day – in the morning and closer to the evening; if you’ll constantly reload the Inbox and instantly respond to it. absolutely all emails, you simply won’t have time for another job.

 9. Optimize Repeatable Tasks

 There may be some repeatable tasks that you for whatever reason can’t delegate.
 For example, tasks that require access to confidential documents with limited access rights that your subordinates might not have.
 Instead of doing them from scratch every time, think of how to save time:

 - Use APIs – to automatically export data.